The “Why, What & How” Of Warm-Up Fitness Routines in 2019

 January 14, 2019

-Every year, we design a new and improved warm-up to be used over the course of the coming 12-months.
-For some of our 160 plus clients, change is hard; they simply don’t like it.
-For those individuals, the new warm-up provides mental stimulation, helping the brain access new neurons and stay challenged.
+Every year at Advanced Wellness, we design a new and improved warm-up routine to be used over the course of the coming 12-months.
+For some of our 160+ clients, change is a bit hard; they simply don’t like it.
+For those individuals, this new warm-up approach provides mental stimulation, helping the brain access new neurons and stay challenged.
 We also have clients that embrace change.
 For those individuals, we not only change the warm-up once a year, we also provide “alternative warm-up” weeks.
 An alternative warm-up week occurs one week out of every month, with a new simplified alternative to the regular warm-up.

 Have questions about the rationale or a specific move, let us know.
 Here is to you and BETTER!